garyhlai/garys-notebook-gatsby/src/pages/2020-07-06_1/index.md

 tags: ["Python", "MachineLearning"]
 ---

-Re, or Regex, stands for regular expression means "a sequence of characters that define a search pattern." <sup>1</sup> It is particularly useful for text-processing tasks such as search and replace.
+Re, or Regex, stands for regular expression, which means "a sequence of characters that define a search pattern."<sup>1</sup> It is particularly useful for text-processing tasks such as search and replace.
 Chances are you will need it at some point if you deal a lot with text-based datasets.
 In Python, regular expression is implemented in the library Re.

-Now, Python has pretty good official [documentation](https://docs.python.org/3/library/re.html) and [tutorial](https://docs.python.org/3/howto/regex.html) on this topic, but I personally didn't find them to be pedagogical enough.
+Python has pretty good official <u>[documentation](https://docs.python.org/3/library/re.html)</u> and <u>[tutorial](https://docs.python.org/3/howto/regex.html)</u> on this topic, but I personally didn't find them to be pedagogical enough.
 Therefore, I introduce some of the most important concepts here, so that you can get started quickly with Re in Python.

-You can then refer to the official documentation to learn what you need specifically for your use case down the line.
+After this tutorial, you can then refer to the official documentation to learn what you need specifically for your use case down the line.

 Now open your Terminal, type in `python3` to start Python, follow along and experiment for yourself to truly understand what each of these methods do.